smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_model/Whisper.md

 - "batch_size": the size of the dataset bundle utilized in a single cycle of prediction (int, optional, default: 16)
 - "language": specifies the language of the audio file.
 If selected as ‘auto’, the model will recognize the language from the available pool of 99 languages (str, default: 'auto')
 - "task": type of work to do (str, 'transcribe'|'translate', default: 'transcribe')
 > "transcribe": the task of recognizing speech
 > "translate": the task of translating recognized speech back into English.
 This process is different from the ordinary translating task in that it translates Korean speech directly into English text, skipping the middle task of translating to Korean text
 - "result_col": the column that contains the predicted results (str, optional, default: 'predict_result')
 - "table_name": the table name to be stored in the ThanoSQL workspace database.
-If a previously used table is specified, the existing table will be replaced by the new table with a 'predict_result' column (str, optional)
+If a previously used table is specified, the existing table will be replaced by the new table with a 'predict_result' column.
+If not specified, the result dataframe will not be saved as a data table (str, optional)

-- `task=‘transcribe’` 옵션을 지정하면 음성 인식을 합니다.
-- `task=‘translate’` 옵션을 지정하면 인식된 음성을 영어로 출력합니다. 이 과정은 ‘한국어 음성‘을 바로 ‘영어 텍스트‘로 번역하는 것으로, 중간에 ‘한국어 텍스트’를 거치지 않는 다는 점이 일반적인 번역 태스크와 다릅니다.

 __PREDICT Example__